osxmidi/LinVst/README.md

 **Renoise**

+Choose the sandbox option for plugins.

-Sometimes a synth vst doesn't declare itself as a synth and Renoise might not enable it.
+Sometimes a synth vst might not declare itself as a synth and Renoise might not enable it.

 A workaround is to install sqlitebrowser